icebob/fastest-validator/README.md

 ## `forbidden`
-This validator gives error if the property is exists in the object.
+This validator returns an error if the property exists in the object.

 ```js
 let schema = {